 **Please note: Medical report will be required for dyslexia – attach if necessary, when submitting application.

-If you pass the application form stage, the next step is to attend a SEARCH assessment centre.
-The session, which takes around five hours, involves:
+If you pass the application form stage, the next step is to attend an online assessment centre (OAC).
+The session involves:

 - four interactive role-play exercises;